lefakkomies/pynomo-doc/doc/source/examples/example_photography_exposure.rst

 ^^^^^^^^^^^^^

-Calculation of shadow length as a function of day of year, time of day and latitude is according to  [2]_.
+Calculation of shadow length as a function of day of year, time of day and latitude is according to :cite:`solareqns`.
 Following equations are used.
 For fractional year (without time information) we take

 :math:`\gamma = (day-1+0.5)2\pi /365.`